Room Selection FAQs

 Who should – and who may – sign up for Housing?

-- Rising Juniors and Rising Seniors: The housing application and selection process occurs in fall of the year prior to the year you are seeking on-campus housing.
+- Transfers, Rising Juniors, and Rising Seniors: The housing application and selection process occurs in fall of the year prior to the year you are seeking on-campus housing.

 - Rising Sophomores: A Spring Housing Selection application is required, and participation occurs in the spring prior to the year you are seeking on-campus housing.